ZaneDevv/Image-Editor/README.md

 ### Copy & paste

 As most of the softwares, I added the possibility of copying `(Control + C)` a selected element and paste it `(Control + V)` to duplicate it.

 #

+### Full screen

+On top of the screen, on the right-hand side, there is a button that once you click on it, the image you are editing will display in full screen.
+Once you entered in that mode, by pressing on the escape button you can go back to the edit mode again.

+#